minoa-lang/reference/src/patterns/identifier-patterns.md

 The binding mode is dependent on the value being matched, the pattern, and the explicitly defined binding mode.

 When matching a pattern, the value being matched and the pattern are used to determine the binding mode, as defined [below](#determining-the-default-binding-move-).
-To avoid the default binding mode being something other than 'move', the value being matched against can either be derefenced before matching, or have the outer pattern being a [reference pattern](./reference-patterns.md).
+To avoid the default binding mode being something other than 'move', the value being matched against can either be derefenced before matching, or have the outer pattern being a [reference pattern].

 If no explicit `mut`, `ref`, or `ref mut` is defined, the binding uses the default mode.